tir38/android-master-detail-nav-drawer/README.md

 If you're unfamiliar with navigation drawers, I suggest you run through the CodePath tutorial first.
 It'll take you maybe 30 minutes and you'll have a better understanding of what we're going to do here.

 Let's get started coding the building blocks of our app: the Fragments and their layouts.
 We are going to keep things real simple so the UI is a bit ugly.
-Let's fist create the layouts for our master and detail fragments:
+Let's first create the layouts for our master and detail fragments:

 `fragment_master.xml`: